leonbarth11/refund/README.md

 # Refund

 This repository the source code for the `Refund Application`.
-The application is a helm chart with various sub-charts.
+The application consists of various helm charts in the [charts](charts) folder.

 ## Development Setup